+WESTERN UNIVERSITY, DON WRIGHT FACULTY OF MUSIC COMPOSITION 9518 Fall-Winter 2024-2025 Dr. Eugene Astapov and Dr. Paul Frehner INSTRUCTOR CONTACT INFO:

+Section 001

+Dr. Paul Frehner: TC-339, (519) 661-2111 extension 85335, pfrehner@uwo.ca

+Office hours: by appointment

+Section 002

+Dr. Eugene Astapov: TC-323, eastapov@uwo.ca

-WESTERN UNIVERSITY, DON WRIGHT FACULTY OF MUSIC COMPOSITION 9518 Fall-Winter 2023-2024 Dr. Omar Daniel and Dr. Paul Frehner INSTRUCTOR CONTACT INFO: Dr. Omar Daniel: TC-338, (519) 661-2111 extension 85369, odaniel@uwo.ca Office hours: by appointment Dr. Paul Frehner: TC-339, (519) 661-2111 extension 85335, pfrehner@uwo.ca Office hours: by appointment MEETINGS: Private face-to-face composition lessons will be held in either TC-338 or TC-339 at mutually agreed upon times.
-Students will study with either Dr. Daniel or Dr. Frehner, as determined by the Department of Music Research and Composition.
+Office hours: by appointment

+MEETINGS: Private face-to-face composition lessons will be held in either TC-338 or TC-339 at mutually agreed upon times.
+Students will study with either Dr. Astapov or Dr. Frehner, as determined by the Department of Music Research and Composition.
 Lessons will be weekly in the Fall and Winter semesters, at mutually agreed upon times, and will last approximately 1.5-2 hours.
-There may occasionally be group meetings, involving students in 9518, 9558 and 9659 which will be held, times TBD.
+There may occasionally be group meetings, involving students in 9518, 9558 and 9659 which will be held at times TBD.
 There may occasionally be workshops or talks featuring guest speakers, which students are expected to attend.
 These would be scheduled in consultation with the guest speakers' timetables.

-DESCRIPTION AND OBJECTIVES Composition 9518 consists almost entirely of one-on-one consultations focusing on the following: the participants' in-progress and completed compositions; any related in-progress and completed assignments and exercises; and discussions and analyses of selected contemporary music repertory.
-Students will complete at least three compositions based on an idiosyncratic research methodology as defined by the student in consultation with the instructor.
+DESCRIPTION AND OBJECTIVES

+Composition 9518 consists almost entirely of one-on-one consultations focusing on the following: the participants' in-progress and completed compositions; any related in-progress and completed assignments and exercises; and discussions and analyses of selected contemporary music repertory.
+Students will complete two compositions based on parameters established by the instructor.
+In addition, there will be other composition work as defined by the student in consultation with the instructor.
 The student is expected to actively engage in refining the focus and methodology of their compositional approach through the creative process.

 Prerequisite: Enrollment in this course is restricted to students have been accepted into the first year of the MMus program in Composition.

 Learning Outcomes: